-i NOTE: The Service Tag of your computer is stored in the system board.
-Enter the Service Tag in the BIOS setup program after you replace the system board.

-i NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
-Make the appropriate changes again after you replace the system board.
+- NOTE: Your computer's Service Tag is stored in the system board.
+You must enter the Service Tag in the BIOS setup program after you replace the system board. - NOTE: Replacing the system board removes any changes you have made to the BIOS using the BIOS setup program.
+You must make the appropriate changes again after you replace the system board.